usernameDomagoj/event-manager/README.md

 With admin privileges, you can change user role (`Admin`, `Organizer` and `User`) and user status (`Approved` and `Pending`) to give them to give them accordingly privileges.

+## Roles

+### Admin (top level privileges user)
+- can update users
+- can get events
+- can post events
+- can update his events
+- can delete events
+- can participate in event

+### Organizer
+- can get events
+- can post events
+- can update his events
+- can delete his events
+- can participate in event

+### User
+- can get events
+- can participate in event

+## Statuses

+### Approved
+- can get events
+- can post events
+- can update his events
+- can delete his events
+- can participate in event

+### Pending
+- can get events
+- can participate in event

 # Event Manager API Documentation

 This API allows users to manage events, including creating, updating, deleting, and participating in events.
 The API also supports role-based authorization to ensure only authorized users can perform certain actions.